-Thesis-based programs: Students in thesis-based master's programs must register in Thesis during the registration period in which the thesis and accompanying evidence of program completion is submitted to the Faculty of Graduate Studies.
+Thesis-based programs: Students in thesis-based master's programs must register in Theses during the registration period in which the thesis and accompanying evidence of program completion is submitted to the Faculty of Graduate Studies.
 This enables the Faculty of Graduate Studies to award credit for the thesis at that time.
-If the thesis is submitted to the Faculty of Graduate Studies during September-December, the student must be registered for Fall term and does not need to be registered in the Winter Term.
+Thesis-based programs are not recorded as complete until the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies.